open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/automatic/agent-config.md

 {{% config_option name="otel.instrumentation.common.peer-service-mapping" %}}

-Used to specify a mapping from host names or IP addresses to peer services, as a comma-separated list of `<host_or_ip>=<user_assigned_name>` pairs.
+Used to specify a mapping from hostnames or IP addresses to peer services, as a comma-separated list of `<host_or_ip>=<user_assigned_name>` pairs.
 The peer service is added as an attribute to a span whose host or IP address match the mapping.